aacgood/TheHiveGear/README.md

 ## Todo

-- Inclusion of error checking and handling in the vagrant script
+- Inclusion of error checking, handling and verification in the vagrant/shell script
 - Create build script for Windows based hosts
 - Change elastic from 5.x to 6.x